On the kinetic description of the objective molecular dynamics: Introduction

 Additionally, research on strong solutions near equilibrium is another avenue of exploration in the hydrodynamic limit.
 Nishida \cite{Nishida1978} established local-in-time convergence to the compressible Euler equations, while Bardos and Ukai \cite{BU1991}, as well as more recent work by Gallagher and Tristani \cite{GT2020}, derived solutions for the incompressible Navier-Stokes equations.
 For a comprehensive review of this topic, we refer to \cite{Cercignani00, Golse2003, Saint-Raymond_09} and the references cited therein.

-The combined transitions (2)+(5) form the central framework of Hilbert's Sixth Problem, aiming to establish a comprehensivee depiction of gas dynamics across all levels of description.
-The objective is to comprehend macroscopic concepts such as viscosity and nonlinearity from a microscopic standpoint \cite{Saint-Raymond_09}.
+The combined transitions (2)+(5) form the central framework of Hilbert's Sixth Problem, aiming to establish a comprehensive depiction of gas dynamics across all levels of description.
+The objective is to comprehend macroscopic concepts such as viscosity and nonlinearity from a microscopic standpoint \cite{Saint-Raymond_09}.\\

-\item \textbf{Arrow (6)} is trivial in the case of the macroscopic motion corresponding to an OMD simulation \cite{DJ2010_OMD}.
+\item \textbf{Arrow (6)} is a heuristic derivation in the case of the macroscopic motion corresponding to an OMD simulation \cite{DJ2010_OMD, PSJ_2022}.
 The macroscopic velocity field of such a motion is $u(x,t) = A(I+ tA)^{-1}x$ and, by direct substitution, this is an exact solution of the compressible or incompressible Navier-Stokes equations.
 For the latter add the restriction of incompressibility, $\text{Tr}[(A(I + tA)^{-1}] =0$.
 If thermodynamics is included with the former, the energy equation becomes an ODE for the temperature.
-Note that if $\det(I + t A) \to 0$ as $t \to t^{\star}>0$, then the velocity field of OMD has a strong singularity at $t^{\star}$.

 \end{itemize}